CSCfi/csc-user-guide/docs/computing/mpip.md

 @--- End of Report --------------------------------------------------------
 ---------------------------------------------------------------------------
 ```
+In the first part of the file are shown basic information about the performance experiment, followed by various statistics per invidual task and as aggregated.
 If one wants to focus only on specific regions the profilling can be switched on/off.
 For example in a Fortran code one could do:

 ```